First Dark Matter Search Results From Coherent CAPTAIN-Mills: Description of the CCM120 Detector

 \subsubsection{The phototubes}

-There are 120 Hamamatsu R5912-mod2 PMTs (8-inch hemispherical tubes) mounted on a cylindrical barrel (5~rows $\times$ 24 columns) facing inward toward the 5 ton fiducial volume as shown in Fig.~\ref{fig:ccm_inside}.
-In addition, the outer 20 cm of the cryostat is optically isolated from the inner detector and serves as a veto region for detecting particles that enter or leave the inner volume.
-There were 28 PMTs placed in the veto region to reject particles traveling in or out of the detector.
-At the bottom endcap, 5 veto PMTS (R5912-mod2) were placed underneath the inner vessel and arranged to look away from each other.
-The other 23 PMTs in the veto region were 1-inch Hamamatsu PMTs.
-Of the 23 1-inch veto PMTs, 7 were placed above the inner vessel and the remaining 16 were placed around the barrel with a larger concentration on the upstream side of the CCM detector.
+There are 120 Hamamatsu R5912-mod2 PMTs (8-inch hemispherical PMTs) mounted on a cylindrical barrel (5~rows $\times$ 24 columns) facing inward toward the 5~ton fiducial volume as shown in Fig.~\ref{fig:ccm_inside}.
+In addition, the outer 20\,cm of the cryostat is optically isolated from the inner detector and serves as a veto region for detecting particles that enter or leave the inner volume.
+There are 28 PMTs placed in the veto region to reject particles traveling in or out of the detector.
+At the bottom endcap, 5 veto PMTS (R5912-mod2) are placed underneath the inner vessel facing the cryostat wall every 72$^{\mathrm{o}}$.
+The other 23 PMTs in the veto region are 1-inch Hamamatsu PMTs.
+Of the 23 1-inch veto PMTs, 7 are placed above the inner vessel and the remaining 16 are placed around the barrel with a larger concentration on the upstream side of the CCM detector.

-The 120 PMTs facing the fiducial volume corresponded to 25\% photocathode coverage.
-Of the 120 PMTs, 96 of them had their surfaces sandblasted and a scintillation grade Tetraphenyl Butadiene (TPB) wavelength shifter was evaporated on the tubes.
-The TPB was used to shift the 128\,nm scintillation light into a wavelength ($\sim$425 nm) better matched to the quantum efficiency of the R5912-mod2 PMT.
-The other 24 PMTs were left uncoated.
-The combination of coated and uncoated tubes were used to disentangle the TPB properties when calibrating the detector (see section IV\,B).
-The 24 uncoated PMT were placed in the 2nd and 3rd rows in an alternating pattern (i.e., one in each of the 24 column).
-The top, bottom and the region between the 120 PMTs facing the fiducial volume were also covered with reflective foils painted with TPB to improve the light gathering capability of the detector.
-The 1-inch~veto PMT's had TPB painted acrylic plates mounted in front of the photo-cathode.
+The 120 PMTs facing the fiducial volume provides 25\% photocathode coverage.
+Of the 120 PMTs, 96 of them have surfaces sandblasted to add scintillation grade Tetraphenyl Butadiene (TPB) wavelength shifter to their surfaces.
+The TPB is used to shift the 128\,nm scintillation light into a wavelength ($\sim$425 nm) better matched to the quantum efficiency of the R5912-mod2 PMT.
+The other 24 PMTs remain uncoated.
+The combination of coated and uncoated PMTs are used to disentangle the TPB properties when calibrating the detector (see Sec.\,\ref{sec:calibrations}).
+The 24 uncoated PMT are located in the 2$^{\mathrm{nd}}$ and 3$^{\mathrm{rd}}$ rows in an alternating pattern (i.e., one in each of the 24 column).
+The top, bottom and the region between the 120 PMTs facing the fiducial volume are also covered with reflective foils painted with TPB to improve the light gathering capability of the detector.
+The 1-inch~veto PMT's have TPB painted acrylic plates mounted in front of the photocathode.

-Both the 8-inch and 1-inch PMTs used the same cold and warm cables, thus minimizing the timing differences.
-However, the 1-inch PMTs had a 42 ns faster response time when compared to the 8’’ tubes, and this was accounted for in the analysis.
+Both the 8-inch and 1-inch PMTs use the same cold and warm cables, thus minimizing the timing differences.
+However, the 1-inch PMTs have a 42 ns faster response time when compared to the 8-inch PMTs, and this is accounted for in the analysis.